kmf-lab/steady-state-minimum/README.md

   Provides metrics in a format compatible with Prometheus, a popular monitoring tool.
 You can track system stats like CPU usage, message throughput, and channel fill rates, which can then be visualized in tools like Grafana for detailed analysis.

 - **core_display**
   Offers visibility into which CPU core actors are using at any moment.
 This helps you understand resource utilization and can assist in debugging or optimizing performance.
+This value is expected to match the ids your OS task manager assigned to the cores.

 - **core_affinity**
   Enables pinning of actors to specific CPU cores.
 By controlling which cores handle specific tasks, it reduces context switching and improves cache efficiency, potentially boosting performance.